Wanaiysha/Changing-nuclear-network-rate/Readme.md

  PP-IV Chain: `IPPIV` variable controls the inclusion of the hot H-deficient He3-burning (PP-IV chain).

  C12-Alpha Reactions: Alternative rates for `C12(A,G)O16` are provided by different studies (CF88, Buchmann1996, Kunz2002, and DeBoer+2016).
-The selection is managed by logical flags and parameters like `Buch` and `kunz`.
+The selection is managed by logical flags and parameters like `Buch`,`kunz`(default) and 'DeBoer'.DeBoer is switched off by the flag 'logical:: c12ag_jdb2016 = .false.'

 Neon22 reactions: The module allows switching between different sources for reaction rates for `Ne22(A,N)` and `Ne22(A,G)`, including rates from Michael Wiescher, Longland+2012, and Talwar+2015.